telerik/blazor-docs/components/grid/drag-drop.md

 * `Item` - an `object` that represents the dragged row.
 You can cast this object to your model class.

-* `DestinationItem` - an `object` that represents the row over which the `Item` is dropped to.
+* `DestinationItem` - an `object` that represents the row over which the `Item` is dropped.
 You can cast this object to your model class.

 * `DestinationItems` - `IEnumerable<T>` that represents a collection of all dragged items.